 Attention to the six strategies or techniques by the supervisor is an important step to assist the employee in eliminating a problem.
-It can then be more easily determined when a problem persists, that the employee has not taken enough responsibility upon himself or herself to eliminate the problem.
+It can then be more easily determined when a problem persists, that the employee has not taken enough responsibility upon themselves to eliminate the problem.